Agsu District: Population

-98,92% of the population is Azerbaijani, 1,08% is Lezgin, Turkish and other.
-25.7% of the population lives in the city, 74.3% lives in villages.
-49.1% of the population is male, 50.9% is female.
+The population is 98.92% Azerbaijani and 1.08% Lezgin, Turkish and other.
+Of the population, 25.7% lives in the city and 74.3% lives in villages.
+The population is 49.1% male and 50.9% female.

-2,068 IDPs and refugees live in the district, with most of them coming from Armenia, Uzbekistan and the Armenian-occupied territories surrounding Nagorno-Karabakh.
+The district has 2,068 IDPs and refugees, with most of them coming from Armenia, Uzbekistan and the Armenian-occupied territories surrounding Nagorno-Karabakh.

 According to the State Statistics Committee, as of 2018, the population of city recorded 79,200 persons, which increased by 16,100 persons (about 25.5 percent) from 63,100 persons in 2000.
-39,800 of total population are men, 39,400 are women.
-More than 27,3 percent of the population (about 21,700 persons) consists of young people and teenagers aged 14–29.
+Of the total population, 39,800 are men and 39,400 are women.
+More than 27.3 percent of the population (about 21,700 persons) consists of young people and teenagers aged 14–29.

 Historical monuments

 The statues of ram built in the Middle Ages brought great interest to the Agsu region.
 Even the figures of ram on the graves are observed in Padar village, Mustafa village.
 In Azerbaijan, these kinds of statues can be found commonly.
 These types of grave monuments are widely used in the South Caucasus, East Anadolu, Middle Asia, Sibir, and Altay.

 In ancient times, the ram was the symbol of abundance, victory and strength.
 It should be mentioned that the early information about stone ram figures comes from the foreign travellers who visited Azerbaijan in the XIII-XIX centuries.
 These ram statues are related to the Middle Ages historical Azerbaijani governments Aghoyunlu and Garagoyunlu.

-Sheikh Dursun Mausoleum (XV century), “Xəzinə dağı” (Treasure Hill) tower, Sheikh Amir Ahmed Mausoleum (1722), Pir Bakhtiyar Mausoleum (XVIII century) are among the historical monuments of Agsu district.
+Sheikh Dursun Mausoleum (XV century), "Xəzinə dağı" (Treasure Hill) tower, Sheikh Amir Ahmed Mausoleum (1722), Pir Bakhtiyar Mausoleum (XVIII century) are among the historical monuments of Agsu district.
 The red dome and white dome are located in Garagoyunlu village.
 The walls of the Red dome constructed in 1869–1870 in an octahedral prism shape were built of red-baked bricks.
 The white dome was built of white limestones in 1909.